The Talos Principle: Awards

 GameTrailers awarded The Talos Principle as their Puzzle/Adventure Game of the Year.
 The Talos Principle was named as a finalist for the Excellence in Design and the Seumas McNally Grand Prize awards for the 2015 Independent Games Festival, and was nominated in Excellence in Narrative.
 At the 2015 National Academy of Video Game Trade Reviewers (NAVGTR) awards, the game won Game, Special Class.

-Legacy

-The Talos Principle has been regarded by various sources as one of the greatest puzzle games of all time.
-Rock, Paper, Shotgun ranked The Talos Principle #8 on their list of the 25 greatest puzzle games of all time.
-GamesRadar+ ranked the game #6 on their list of the 10 best puzzle games for console, Android, iOS and PC.
-PC Gamer has ranked it as one of the best puzzle games for the PC.
-Bit Gamer considered it one of the best games in the last ten years.
-Digital Trends considered The Talos Principle to be one of the best puzzle games of all time.
-Screen Rant ranked it one of 10 best indie games from Devolver Digital.
-Slant Magazine ranked The Talos Principle as one of the 100 best games of all time.